 Service & Support: Are your in-house maintenance resources well-developed?

-In addition to matching your application needs, new (Beckwood) hydraulic presses are built with the newest, most efficient components, offer an extended warranty, and are backed by a robust factory service & support team that also provides operator and maintenance training.
+In addition to matching your application needs, new (Beckwood) presses are built with the newest, most efficient components, offer an extended warranty, and are backed by a robust factory service & support team that also provides operator and maintenance training.
 While there are some exceptions, the majority of used presses are sold ‘as-is,’ featuring antiquated components and non-existent support.

 When searching the used market, you should closely evaluate the age, condition and operation of any pre-owned machinery.
 It’s important to know, prior to making any commitments, where the press was used, how it was used and why it is being put up for sale.
 You should also request all available service records which will indicate how well the previous owners maintained the equipment.
 Answers to these questions will either instill a certain sense of confidence in the used purchase decision or act as red flags that’ll help avoid disaster.